VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/authorization-using-jwt.md

 1. [Creation of self-signed certificates for signature and validation of tokens using OpenSSL.](authorization-using-jwt.md#create-self-signed-certificates-for-signature-and-validate-tokens-using-openssl)
 1. [OAuth2 authorization using client credential flow.](authorization-using-jwt.md#oauth2-authorization-using-client-credential-flow)

-## Create Self-signed Certificates for Signature and Validate Tokens Using OpenSSL
+## Create self-signed certificates for signature and validate tokens using openSSL

 To create self-signed certificates for signature and validate tokens: